We recommend that you read the following information before running your first Spectrum Protect backup.

 - a backup of local disk drives and partitions only, not of network or DVD drives.

-Your initial manual backup may well be a full backup of your entire local filestore, depending on what you select in TSM and on how much data there is to be sent.
+Your initial manual backup may well be a full backup of your entire local filestore, depending on what you select in Spectrum Protect and on how much data there is to be sent.
 With disk capacity in a typical personal computer ranging from 500GB upwards, and with that of departmental and college servers being many times larger, this can mean that your initial backup requirements are very large.

 Network transfer rates vary, with approximate maximum speeds of 30GB/hour on a 100Mb network and 300GB/hour on a 1Gb network, but such a speed can be reduced greatly by other factors such as other traffic on your local network and the speed of your machine's disks.
 Please try to estimate and allow sufficient time for this initial backup to complete while you are in attendance.
 We require servers to have a connection speed of at least 1Gb.